mya-zaki/laravel-schemaspy-meta/README.md

 ## Configration

 Run the command

 ```
 php artisan vendor:publish
 ```

+Select Provider: `Provider: MyaZaki\LaravelSchemaspyMeta\SchemaspyMetaServiceProvider`

-The file schemaspy_meta.php will then be copied to *app/config*.
+The file schemaspy_meta.php will then be copied to _app/config_.

 Exclude subclasses that inherit the specified superclasses.